AsahiLinux/docs/docs/Distro:Boot-process-guide.md

 This page explains the packages/components involved in a bootable Asahi Linux system, and how they interact with each other.
 It is aimed at distro packagers and people who want to roll/maintain their own builds instead of using packages.
 It is based on the setup used in the Arch Linux ARM-based reference distro, but should apply to most systems.

 This is a practical guide.
-For a more formal description/spec, including how we handle vendor firmware, see [[Open OS Ecosystem on Apple Silicon Macs]].
-For information about specifically how everything is plumbed into our Arch Linux-based reference distro, see [[Distro:Differences from Arch Linux ARM]].
+For a more formal description/spec, including how we handle vendor firmware, see [Open OS Ecosystem on Apple Silicon Macs](Open-OS-Ecosystem-on-Apple-Silicon-Macs.md).
+For information about specifically how everything is plumbed into our Arch Linux-based reference distro, see [Distro:Differences from Arch Linux ARM](Distro:Differences-from-Arch-Linux-ARM.md).

 ## Boot chain overview